 FUNDING AREAS: Education & Youth, Financial Literacy, Racial Equity

-OVERVIEW: John W. Rogers Jr. does not yet appear to have a foundation.
+OVERVIEW: John W. Rogers Jr. does not yet appear to have a personal or family foundation.
 Much of his civic and philanthropic engagement involves his native Chicago.
 Rogers was an early donor to the Barack Obama Foundation.

 BACKGROUND: John W. Rogers Jr. was born in Chicago in 1958.
 As a kid, Rogers started receiving gifts of stock from his father, a juvenile court judge, for Christmas and birthdays, which helped introduce him to investing.
 Rogers went on to graduate from Princeton University with a degree in economics.
 He worked as a stockbroker before founding Ariel Investments, the first minority-owned mutual fund company, in 1983.

-EDUCATION & YOUTH: Rogers has given strong support to University of Chicago and its lab schools.
-At the end of 2016, he gave a $10.5 million to support a scholarship fund for Laboratory Schools students and establish a "professional development program for under-resourced College students to pursue careers in finance."
-Rogers and his daughter Victoria attended the Lab Schools and his parents are alumni of UChicago's law school.
-Rogers' mother, by the way, was the first African-American female graduate.
+EDUCATION & YOUTH: Rogers has shown strong support for the University of Chicago and its Laboratory Schools.
+At the end of 2016, he gave a $10.5 million to support a scholarship fund for Lab Schools students and establish a "professional development program for under-resourced College students to pursue careers in finance."
+Rogers and his daughter Victoria attended the Lab Schools and his parents are alumni of UChicago's law school, of which Rogers's mother was the first black, female graduate.
 Rogers has served on UChicago's board for years and served as chairman of the Lab Schools board, during which time he helped raise $80 million for new buildings and programs.
-Rogers played a role in directing a $25 million gift to the Lab Schools from Mellody Hobson and her husband George Lucas, via their George Lucas Family Foundation.
+Rogers played a role in directing a $25 million gift to the Lab Schools from Mellody Hobson and her husband George Lucas, via the George Lucas Family Foundation.
 Hobson has been president of Ariel Investments for years.